 When it comes to coffee, roasters from Northern California to Maine are fanning the flame of an ancient tradition, roasting coffee beans over a crackling, wood-fueled fire.
-And in our September/October 2013 issue, Amy Zavatto explores the earthy allure of these wood-roasted beans and the people behind them.
 Curious for a taste?
 Here are five cafés brewing up some of the country’s favorite wood-roasted beans.

 Coffee Bar (pictured)